 Dr Fong suggests a common but important piece of advice for people suspected of needing open back surgery.

-If neck/back pain lasts longer than 1 month without any improvement even after medication, physio, injections and other treatments, then it's best to seek a specialist's evaluation of the situation.
+If neck/back pain lasts longer than one month without any improvement even after medication, physio, injections and other treatments, then it's best to seek a specialist's evaluation of the situation.

 Article medically reviewed by Dr Fong Shee Yan.